 Preparation and Making Good

 If there is any building work required to make room for the stove and any additional work to ‘make good’ afterwards, this will incur an additional cost.
-Your installer should visit the property before install so thye can give you an accurate expectation of what is required and how muich it will cost.
+Your installer should visit the property before install so they can give you an accurate expectation of what is required and how much it will cost.

 A big part of the cost of any work is the man hours it takes to complete the work.
-Installing a stove at our own home took two men about two thirds of a day on one day and about a third of a day the following day.
+Installing a stove at our own home took two men about eight hours split over two days to fully complete the install.
 This included installing an 11 metre flue liner fitted to a stove inside a chimney breast recess in a Victorian terraced house, fitting a hearth and allowing time for plaster in the recess and concrete around a new chimney pot to set.
 Despite the fact it is a pitched roof, they did not need scaffolding.
-Total installation cost – £1,100 and stove cost £750.
+Total installation cost – £1,100 inc all parts and labour and stove cost £750.

 It is difficult to state an average install cost given that the amount of work required can differ from install to install.